InviteBox/django-image-dimensions/README.md

 ##Usage
 For a quick test-drive add `'imagedimensions.middleware.ImageDimensionsMiddleware'` to `MIDDLEWARE_CLASSES`.
 However, this is not suitable for production use as it adds an overhead to every request.
-For production, replace `{% load cache %}` in our templates with `{% load imgdimensions %}`.
+For production, replace `{% load cache %}` in your templates with `{% load imgdimensions %}`.